-“a mediocre white man” (flash memoir) appears on the Tiferet Journal‘s Community blog.
+“a mediocre white man” (flash memoir) appears on Tiferet Journal‘s Community blog, April 2019.

-“That Other Hijab Story” was chosen as the Culture and Ideas Gold Winner in the Thirteenth Annual Solas Awards, and appears on the blogs of both TravelersTales.com and BestTravelWriting.com.
+“That Other Hijab Story” was chosen as the Culture and Ideas Gold Winner in the Thirteenth Annual Solas Awards, and appears on the blogs of both TravelersTales.com and BestTravelWriting.com, April 2019.
 It first appeared in From Sac, Volume 4, 2016.

-“Friends With Goats” first appeared online in the Amsterdam Quarterly, Issue 19, June 2017, and appears in print in the Amsterdam Quarterly 2017 Yearbook in December 2017.
-It is reprinted in L’Éphémère Review, Issue 12, September/October 2018; they nominated it for the 2019 Best of the Net anthology by Sundress Publications.
+“Friends With Goats” first appeared online in the Amsterdam Quarterly, Issue 19, June 2017, and appears in print in the Amsterdam Quarterly 2017 Yearbook in December 2017; reprinted in L’Éphémère Review, Issue 12, September/October 2018; nominated for the 2019 Best of the Net anthology by Sundress Publications.

-“Becoming Bedouin: Daughter, Teacher, Sister” appears online and in print in Silk Road Review: a literary crossroads, Issue 18: The Architecture of Identity, Fall 2017; it was also a finalist in the Nonfiction “Identity” Contest, Cardinal Sins, Winter 2017.
+“Becoming Bedouin: Daughter, Teacher, Sister” appears online and in print in Silk Road Review: a literary crossroads, Issue 18: The Architecture of Identity, Fall 2017; finalist in the Nonfiction “Identity” Contest, Cardinal Sins, Winter 2017.

 “Neither of Us Quite Bedouin” appears in The Matador Review, Summer 2017.